How Many Days to Spend in Egypt?

 If your time is limited and you only have 5-7 days to travel in Egypt, you can choose 1 or 2 cities to visit depending on your preferences.
 Generally, if you are a fan of ancient Egyptian civilization, you can choose Cairo and Luxor to explore.
 As we mentioned above, these two cities boast the most iconic heritages in Egypt.

 Especially if you are very interested in Egyptian temples, Luxor is a must visit.
-Luxor, with its complex of Pharaonic temples, is the city with the highest concentration of ancient Egyptian ruins; the famous Luxor Temple and Temple of Karnak are also located here.
+With its complex of Pharaonic temples, it is the city with the highest concentration of ancient Egyptian ruins; the famous Luxor Temple and Temple of Karnak are also located here.

 If you are seeking to combine pyramids with a beach holiday within just one week, we would recommend Cairo plus Alexandria.
-Alexandria, a city steeped in history on the Mediterranean coast of Egypt, exudes a timeless charm.
-Founded by Alexander the Great, it echoes tales of ancient wonders, including the legendary Great Library and the Pharos Lighthouse.
-The most important thing is that Alexandria is just about a 2.5 hours drive from Cairo, which is quite accessible.
+Beyond the beautiful scenery of the Mediterranean coast, Alexandria also has some fantastic historical sights to see, such as the Great Library and the Pharos Lighthouse.
+The most important thing is that Alexandria is just about a 2.5-hour drive from Cairo, which is quite accessible.

 If you have about 2 weeks on vacation, you will have more time to explore mysterious Egypt.
 You can add 1 or 2 destinations into the 10-day itinerary we mentioned above, like Abu Simbel, Alexandria, Fayoum, or any city you're interested in.